365CSI/iCSR/iCSR-why-it-was-developed.md

-# How iCSR came to be
+# Why iCSR.js was developed

+##### Impatient?
+Skip the explanations: [get going in 5 minutes](CSR-5-minute-quickstart.md)

 #### What is Client Side Rendering

 In the old days website pages were built on the Server, then delivered the complete page to Client.

-With modern technologies the Server delivers data and layout information to the Client.
+Since SharePoint 2013 the Server can deliver data and layout information to the Client.

-**Then the Client Renders the data in the Browser**
+**Then the Browser Client Renders the data**

 This saves loads of work server-side.

-And, more important, allows the Client to be more dynamic (using AJAX & SPA technologies) No more *click-and-wait-till-a-new-page-is-loaded*
+And, more important, allows the Client to be more dynamic (using AJAX & SPA technologies)

+No more *click-and-wait-till-a-new-page-is-loaded*

 ##### Terms and Technologies

-* CSR - Client Side Rendering - **all** coding where JavaScript renders information on Client **Views & Forms**
+* CSR - Client Side Rendering - **all** coding where JavaScript renders information on Client **Views and Forms**
-* CSR file - one .js file with CSR code
+* CSR file - one .js JavaScript file with CSR code
 * Display Templates - CSR technology used to change the display of **Webparts** (mainly used for Search Dsiplay Templates)
 * JSlink - The Link on a WebPart, Field or View to one or more CSR files